auca/com.410/Practice/Practice_01.md

 output generated from `01.c`. `*.s` files must include x86-64 or aarch64 assembly generated with and without optimizations.

-Ensure to not submit any binary files (object files and executables).
+Ensure not to submit any binary files (object files and executables).
 Your grade will be lowered for that.
 You will get zero for a late submission.
 You will get zero if the auto-grading script cannot parse your commit, clone your repository, check out the commit, find your source files under the specific names the instructor was using during the class, build the sources, run your programs.
-You will also get zero if your programs' output format is not the same as that outlined in samples.
+You will also get zero if your programs' output format is not the same as that outlined in the samples.

 ### Documentation